jbbadanguio/pixelship-ecommerce-analysis/README.md

 **For the Executive Leadership:**
 - Double down on North America as the primary revenue engine, but monitor for post-pandemic normalization and diversify regional bets.
-- Elevate high-AOV products like the MacBook Air in strategic planning — they drive disproportionate revenue despite lower volume.
+- Elevate high-AOV products like the MacBook Air in strategic planning, as they drive disproportionate revenue despite lower volume.
 - Invest in loyalty program expansion, especially through mobile app channels, to deepen mid-term engagement and customer lifetime value.
-- Reassess refund policies for premium products — high return rates may signal misaligned expectations or quality perception gaps.
+- Reassess refund policies for premium products.
+High return rates may signal misaligned expectations or quality perception gaps.

 **For the Marketing and Acquisition Teams:**
-- Prioritize mobile app acquisition via affiliate, social media, and email — these segments show the highest loyalty conversion and lowest refund risk.
+- Prioritize mobile app acquisition via affiliate, social media, and email.
+These segments show the highest loyalty conversion and lowest refund risk.
-- Audit social media and unknown website traffic, especially on tablets and TVs — these segments show elevated refund rates and may require better targeting or messaging.
+- Audit social media and unknown website traffic, especially on tablets and TVs, as they show elevated refund rates and may require better targeting or messaging.
 - Refine messaging for high-AOV products in volatile channels (e.g., affiliate, social) to align perceived value with actual product experience.
-- Use channel-platform pairing to guide campaign design — not all traffic converts or retains equally.
+- Use channel-platform pairing to guide campaign design.
+Not all traffic converts or retains equally.

 **For the Product and Merchandising Teams:**
-- Monitor refund rates on premium SKUs (e.g., ThinkPad, MacBook) — consider post-purchase education, setup support, or satisfaction guarantees.
+- Monitor refund rates on premium SKUs (e.g., ThinkPad, MacBook).
+Cconsider post-purchase education, setup support, or satisfaction guarantees.
-- Leverage seasonal demand patterns (e.g., Q4 spikes for gaming monitors) to optimize inventory and promotional timing.
+- Leverage seasonal demand patterns to optimize inventory and promotional timing.
 - Bundle or reposition high-AOV items with lower-risk accessories to reduce perceived purchase friction.
-- Use refund trends by year to evaluate the impact of policy or quality changes — the 2022 drop to 0% suggests operational levers are working.
+- Use refund trends by year to evaluate the impact of policy or quality changes.

-**For the Digital and UX Teams:**
-- Optimize mobile app UX — it’s the strongest loyalty driver and lowest refund environment.
-- Improve website experience for tablet and TV users, especially from social channels — these segments show high refund risk and may suffer from poor navigation or unclear expectations.
-- Enhance mid-funnel engagement flows (31–120 days) for loyalty members — this is where they outperform in conversion reliability.
-- Add contextual tooltips and nudges during checkout for high-AOV products to reinforce value and reduce buyer hesitation.

 ### Tools & Technical Documentation
-**Tools Used:** Excel, Google BigQuery, and Tableau.
+**Tools Used:** Excel, SQL, BigQuery, and Tableau.